 Cyber Champions is a not-for-profit organisation promoting awareness of best practices in digital and cyber skills to school children, students, parents, senior citizens and other community groups across the UK.

 Since its launch in June 2011 at the Houses of

 Parliament, thousands of pupils and senior citizens have benefited from participating and supporting the Cyber Champions' programme.

 In the digital world it is critical that all users learn best practices in digital literacy, cyber skills and online safety early and are able to self-regulate their actions when using social media.

-The Cyber Champions programme mobilises young professionals and experienced personnel to volunteer as business and IT role models, and to raise awareness about best practices in online behaviours and the importance of having a positive digital footprint.
+The Cyber Champions programme mobilises young professionals and experienced personnel to volunteer as business and cyber role models, and to raise awareness about best practices in online behaviours and the importance of having a positive digital footprint.

 To make a difference to local communities and future generations by raising awareness of best practices in digital literacy and cyber safety;